owid/etl/docs/architecture/structure.md

 Dataset URIs use the convention:

 ```
-data://<channel>/<namespace>/<version>/<dataset-short-name>
+data://<channel>/<namespace>/<version>/<dataset>
 ```

-The channel is used as the highest level of grouping, and represents a stage of data curation.
+The channel is used as the highest level of grouping, and typically represents a stage of data curation.

 Typically the namespace is a data provider, like `un`, but it in cases where there are many data providers, it can describe the topic area instead (e.g. `energy`).